ApolloTang/mynote--bash-scripting/contents/parameters/parameters-entities/README.md

 ```
 The attributes are assigned using the [declare](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-declare)  building command.

+Once a variable is set, it exists and can only be unset by the `unset` builtin command.

-### environment variables
+### Environment and shell variables

-A subset of the variables are the **environment variables**, whose values are either inherited from the environment when the shell starts up or created by setting the export attribute (see subject: subshell).
+A subset of the variables are the **environment and shell variables**.

+An environment variable is a globally available, in a program and it child programs.
+A shell variable is only available in the current shell.
+[Ref: [bash - Environment variable vs Shell variable, what's the difference? - Ask Ubuntu](https://askubuntu.com/questions/26318/environment-variable-vs-shell-variable-whats-the-difference) ]

+ See subject: subshell.

 ## Positional parameter